 Balcony Staterooms, Oceanview Staterooms and Inside Staterooms, whilst containing fewer luxuries, are very comfortable and blessed with more than adequate storage space, providing the perfect personal space for guests to relax in during their voyage.

-As our newest ship in the Breakaway class, Norwegian Getaway combines the most magnificent amenities Norwegian has to offer with The Waterfront, an innovative, industry-first open-air promenade designed to connect guests with the ocean like no other cruise ship.
+As our second ship in the Breakaway class, Norwegian Getaway combines the most magnificent amenities Norwegian has to offer with The Waterfront, an innovative, industry-first open-air promenade designed to connect guests with the ocean like no other cruise ship.
 A constant connection of freedom, energy and excitement flows throughout 678 Ocean Place and every unique space and experience.
 Norwegian Getaway escapes to the tropics year-round from Miami with 7-day Eastern Caribbean cruises.

 Specialising in Mediterranean cruises, the 965 foot Norwegian Jade has been representing the Norwegian Cruise Line in some of the region’s premier cities since 2006.
 The 93,000 tonne ship contains much to occupy her guests, from restaurants and bars to sports facilities and quiet corners perfect for a relaxing hour or so.